caxian007/WEBI/Courseware/F2F/LI/L3&4 Locations.md

 There are two ATMs in this bank.
 This restaurant has great food.
 People sometimes go to movie theaters to watch movies.

 ---

+## Spatial Relations

+The stamp is near the envelope.
+The stamp in on the envelope.
+The stamp is under the envelope.
+The letter is inside the envelope.
+The letter is outside the envelope.
+The circle is inside the triangle.
+The triangle is inside the circle.
+The circle is in inside the square.
+The ciecle is to the left of the triangle.
+The square is to the left of the circle.
+The triangle and circle are side by side.
+The triangle is on the left, and the circle is on the right.

+---